Mental Health related deaths

 2022-0214 17 Jul 2022 Manchester South

-Concerns summary Inadequate garden fence security at a mental health facility, without national guidance, and a critical breakdown in information exchange at shift handovers led to a failure in appreciating emerging patient risks.
+Concerns summary (AI summary) Inadequate garden fence security at a mental health facility, without national guidance, and a critical breakdown in information exchange at shift handovers led to a failure in appreciating emerging patient risks.

 Daniel Clements